PowerMizzou - Missouri's offense falls flat, lose to Wake Forest 27-17 in Gasparilla Bowl

 At some points during the game, you could see the game slowing down for Cook, especially in the first half and he's made strides over the course of the season but his second-half performance on Friday was akin to one of his early season performances.

-Being down his No. 1 wide receiver in Dominic Lovett and losing two starters in the first half does matter and clearly impacted him as the game went on, but he did miss a few throws and took some hard hits.
+Being down his No. 1 wide receiver in Dominic Lovett and losing two starting offensive linemen in the first half does matter and clearly impacted him as the game went on, but he did miss a few throws and took some hard hits.
 Some of which, could've been avoided by throwing the ball away or sliding when he scrambled.

 Cook finished the game 29 of 48 for 215 yards and a touchdown.
 His 29 completions tied a Gasparilla Bowl game record.